 Then, He says because sensory interactions constantly produce pleasantness and unpleasantness in the mind level, what is to be done?
 They are inevitable consequences.
 Learn to forebear them, learn to accept them.
 Be in harmony with them.
 Do not struggle the least, either to get this pleasantness or to get rid of unpleasantness.
-Like day and night, light and darkness, these two also are inevitably alternative in life.
+Like day and night, light and darkness, these two also are inevitably alternating in life.
 Now this is an understanding.
 This understanding takes place in the intelligence level.
 The effect of the understanding is to be displayed by the mind.
 What is that?
 Do not crave for pleasantness and do not resent unpleasantness because these will alternate in our interactional life.

 Now you tell me - what is spiritual life?
 Spiritual life is completely applicable to the mento-intellectual part of our personality.
 Now, if this has to take place, you cannot accomplish it by any ritual at all.
 The rituals are done primarily at the sensory level using inert materials, burning them in the inert fire, offering water, chanting mantras etc. All are physical exercises.
 But the reformation you want to achieve is in the mind, inner personality!
-So, when are you going to have that vyavasāyātmikā buddhih (Bhagavad Gita 2.41) - that resolute nature of your intelligence which is the sole cause of spiritual life, pursuit and fulfillment?
+So, when are you going to have that vyavasāyātmikā buddhih (Bhagavad Gita 2.41) - that resolute nature of your intelligence which is the raison d'être, the sole cause of spiritual life, pursuit and fulfillment?

 Just see how He relates that ‘vyavasāyātmikā buddhih’ to